GLP-1 medications explained: how they work and which is right for you

 Exenatide:

-- Byetta (injectable, twice daily): licensed for type 2 diabetes
+- Byetta (injection, twice daily): licensed for type 2 diabetes

-- Bydureon (injectable, 2 mg weekly): licensed for type 2 diabetes
+- Bydureon (injection, 2 mg weekly): licensed for type 2 diabetes

 Lixisenatide:

-- Lyxumia (injectable, 20 mcg daily): licensed for type 2 diabetes
+- Lyxumia (injection, 20 mcg daily): licensed for type 2 diabetes

-Not all of these are commonly prescribed.
-Semaglutide and tirzepatide are currently the most widely used due to their superior efficacy and convenient dosing schedules.
+Doctors do not prescribe all of these often.
+Semaglutide and tirzepatide are the most widely used at the moment.
+They work better than the others and have simple dosing schedules.

 Comparing GLP-1 medications: efficacy and side effects